I’ve worked on several storage systems during my life. Here is a summary, and a collection of a few reference documents.

 Colibri was a design created in 2009 for an “exa-scale” container based storage system.
 It was developed in my startup ClusterStor which was acquired by Xyratex (which in turn became part of Seagate, after which Seagate sold other assets of ClusterStor to Cray).
 Colibri was renamed to Mero and briefly became a product for Seagate.

-2010-2013 Exascale IO effort
+2010-2013 EXASCALE IO EFFORT

 The ExaScale IO effort was a discussion group I led from 2011 - 2013 in which many experts participated.
 When I left Xyratex, others took over the effort.
 It influenced other projects, and a European research project SAGE resulted from several more years of exploration.
+Meghan McLelland summarized the efforts in a nice presentation at the 2013 LUG

 White paper and 4 progress reports on EIO.

-- The Exa-scale I/O initiative - EIOW
+white paper - The Exa-scale I/O initiative - EIOW

 Campaign Storage is an archival storage system designed and implemented at Los Alamos National Laboratory (LANL).
 The effort took place in Gary Grider’s group.
 Nathan Thompson and I explored this commercially, but thought its target market was too small.